exploring-solver/TrustScript/README.md

 - **Verifiers**: Authenticate documents using AI-powered verification tools.
 - **Individuals**: Access, share, and manage digital certificates in a centralized portal.

-## Contributing

-We welcome contributions!
-Please fork the repository and create a pull request with your feature or bug fix.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments

 - **Smart India Hackathon 2024**: Developed for Problem Statement 1709 for the Ministry of Power.